manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

     2] Here, we consider both TRUE BINARY INTERACTIONS and PPIs derived from EXPANSION

     4] Each Interaction should be proven by ≥ 2 experiments

+- **Note**: The interactome containing expansion data should not be used for identifying disease-enriched modules as the clustering algorithms fail to cluster the network correctly leading to wrong results.
+I optionally included this script if someone wants to use it for other purposes.

 -> Build High-Quality Human Interactome with:
 ```console